 Those in power are real tukde tukde gang: Chidambaram

-New Delhi, Jan 23: Former minister P Chidambaram on Thursday slammed the NDA government for the world's largest democracy dropping 10 places in Democracy Index's global ranking, accusing the ruling BJP-led government of debilitating democratic institutions and eroding democracy.
+New Delhi, Jan 23: Former finance minister P Chidambaram on Thursday slammed the NDA government for the world's largest democracy dropping 10 places in Democracy Index's global ranking, accusing the ruling BJP-led government of debilitating democratic institutions and eroding democracy.

 In a series of tweets, former finance minister and senior Congress leader P Chidambaram said: "India has slipped 10 places in the Democracy Index.
 Anyone who has closely observed the events of the last two years knows that democracy has been eroded and democratic institutions have been debilitated.
 Those who are in power are the real tukde tukde gang."